 1. Simplicity – Once you’ve got your broccoli stalks peeled and adorably (see turtle above!) sliced, they just need a quick toss with some olive oil, salt and pepper.
 Seriously simple.
 That’s really all it takes to create roasty-toasty-delicious magic in the oven.

 You’ve heard me get gushy before about how much I love roasting vegetables.
-You remember … our “I’m-fantasizing-about-it-this-very-minute” Roasted Broccoli and Cauliflower Pasta, and also our super-popular Roasted Green Beans with Balsamic Browned Butter.
-To name just a couple.
+You remember … our “I’m-fantasizing-about-it-this-very-minute” Roasted Broccoli and Cauliflower Pasta, and the “I-make-them-ALL-the-time” Rosemary Roasted Potatoes, and also our super-popular Roasted Green Beans with Balsamic Browned Butter.
+To name just a few.

 Oh yeah – and those roasted potatoes in our Irish Nachos.
 Definitely some serious roasted veggie magic happening there!